EMI Option Scheme - what to do once the options have been granted!

 As per EMI legislation, they have 90 days to exercise their options before they will lose all their EMI benefits.
 The reason for this is that EMI exists to help start-ups hire and retain talent and so, if an employee (or director) is leaving the company, it’s no longer serving that purpose.

-So does this mean that my option grants expire after 90 days of leaving?
+So does this mean that all option grants expire after 90 days of leaving?

-Thankfully, no. Within our EMI scheme you had the opportunity to choose how soon the options lapse after the employee leaves and this will still apply.
-However, this is different from the HMRC expiry above.
-If your lapsing period is longer than the 90 day EMI period, this means that the EMI benefits disappear, but the employee may still exercise their now Unapproved options up until they lapse.
+Whatever option you pick here will be how soon the options lapse after the employee leaves However, for EMI options, if your lapsing period is longer than the 90 day EMI period, this means that the EMI benefits disappear, but the employee may still exercise their now Unapproved options up until they lapse.

 What do I do if the option has lapsed and I want it to be exercised?